 - Your baby will be undressed down to a diaper for much of the visit, so we’d suggest dressing him or her in easy to remove baby clothes.
 We’d also recommend bringing a light baby blanket to wrap him or her in while undressed.

 - Both babies and new parents have unpredictable appetites.
 Feel free to bring snacks for yourself, a bottle for baby if bottle feeding, or wear easy-to-nurse-in clothes for mom if breastfeeding.
 Moms are welcome to breastfeed anywhere in KP in any way they feel comfortable.
-For all moms we have comfortable seating in the reception are and waiting room and privacy curtains in the reception area if desired.

 - Bring a little extra patience and be prepared for a slightly longer visit.
 This first visit is very thorough.
 We really take our time with your family and make sure that every detail is covered.
 Future check-ups will also be very thorough but tend to be shorter.